Taree Surrounds

 Despite maintaining a low unemployment rate of 3.8%, Taree Surrounds has experienced recent job losses, resulting in a below average employment performance ranking when compared nationally

-Conversely, public administration & safety has limited presence with 4.5% employment compared to the regional average of 7.5%.
-The area appears to offer limited local employment opportunities as indicated by the difference between Census working population and resident population.
-Between September 2024 and September 2025, labour force increased by 0.2%, while employment declined by 0.6%, causing unemployment to rise by 0.7 percentage points.
-In contrast, Rest of NSW saw employment contract by 0.5%, labour force fall by 0.1%, and unemployment rise by 0.4 percentage points during the same period.
-State-level data as of 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with a state unemployment rate of 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Taree Surrounds' employment mix suggests local employment should increase by 6.2% over five years and 13.2% over ten years, though this is a simplified extrapolation for illustrative purposes and does not account for localized population projections.
+Agriculture, forestry & fishing stands out with employment levels at 2.2 times the regional average.
+Public administration & safety has limited presence, with only 4.5% employment compared to 7.5% regionally.
+The area offers limited local employment opportunities based on Census data.
+Over a 12-month period ending in May-25, labour force increased by 0.2%, while employment declined by 0.6%, leading to an unemployment rise of 0.7 percentage points.
+In contrast, Rest of NSW saw employment contract by 0.5% and unemployment rise by 0.4 percentage points during the same period.
+Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Taree Surrounds's employment mix suggests local employment should increase by 6.2% over five years and 13.2% over ten years, based on a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment